Production environment#

 3. config/prod.yaml - Non-secret values specific to the production deployment

-Important: For maintainability and consistency, we try to keep the contents of staging.yaml and prod.yaml super minimal - they should be as close to each other as possible.
-We want all common config in values.yaml so testing on staging gives us confidence it will work on prod.
-We also never share the same secrets between staging & prod for security boundary reasons.
+For maintainability and consistency, we try to keep the contents of staging.yaml and prod.yaml super minimal - they should be as close to each other as possible.
+We want all common config in values.yaml so testing on staging gives us confidence it will work on production.
+We also never share the same secrets between staging and production for security boundary reasons.

 mybinder.org specific extra software#

-We sometimes want to run additional software for the mybinder deployment that does not already have a chart, or would be too cumbersome to use with a chart.
+We sometimes want to run additional software for the https://mybinder.org deployment that does not already have a chart, or would be too cumbersome to use with a chart.
 For those cases, we can create kubernetes objects directly from the mybinder meta chart.
-You can see an example of this under mybinder/templates/redirector that is used to set up a simple nginx based HTTP redirector.
+You can see an example of this under mybinder/templates/redirector that is used to set up a simple NGINX based HTTP redirector.

 The Deployment Helm Meta Chart#